BHFock/git-cl/README.md

 ```

 Meanwhile, other changelists remain untouched and visible in `git cl status` — keeping your workspace organised without hiding files from your main view.

+## Maintenance Disclaimer

+This tool was developed for my own use and is provided as-is.
+I’m not actively maintaining it, but it’s functional and might be useful to others.
+Feel free to fork, modify, or take over maintenance.
+Pull requests are welcome, but I can’t guarantee timely responses.